-This topic contains 4 replies, has 1 voice, and was last updated by CJ 5 months, 3 weeks ago.
+- This topic has 4 replies, 1 voice, and was last updated 1 year, 3 months ago by CJ.

 I have the same problem with my mom.
 Thankfully she understands.
 We often watch tv and it drowns out the trigger noises considerably.
 If tv is not an option, try playing music in the background while you guys eat.
 Concentrate on the music.

 Hope it get better 🙂March 28, 2019 at 9:47 am #1010017CJ

 What does she do which sets you off?